 Where I Stayed

-The thing I love about Vancouver is that people are active—they’ll be biking or running early in the morning or late night so you will rarely be entirely alone.
+What I love about Vancouver is that people are active—they bike or run early morning or late night so it’s rare to be entirely alone.
 I’m not here to encourage you to go out during the off hours of the day—all I’m saying is that Vancouver is safe.
-There is no need for a solo woman to worry.
+There is no need for solo female travel to Vancouver to be worrisome.

 A lot of places within Vancouver.
 To name a few, Grouse Mountain, Gastown, Shannon Falls, Lynn Canyon, Capilano, Deep Cove and Lighthouse Park.

-I spent a lot of my trip outside of Vancouver as well.
-I went to Squamish, Whistler, Pemberton and Maple Ridge.
-I did a ton of hikes in these cities all alone.
+If you have a car rental, Vancouver isn’t the only place to travel solo.
+I go to Squamish, Whistler, Pemberton and Maple Ridge.
+I do a ton of hikes in these cities all alone.
 There’s something about being alone in the neck of the woods that doesn’t scare me—that myth about a man hiding in the woods ready to kidnap and dismember your body?
 Yeah that’s just a myth.
-If anything, you’re more likely to get kidnapped outsideof the woods and then be taken there to be buried or hidden.
+If anything, you’re more likely to get kidnapped outside of the woods and then be taken there to be buried or hidden.
 I also watch too many serial killer documentaries.

-I did the 2.5 hour drive up to Joffre Provincial Park in Pemberton (don’t bother going there in fall, it’s too icy to hike), I hiked in Golden Ears Provincial Park and did the questionable hike down to the base of Brandywine Falls.
-I went anywhere I wanted when I wanted and never questioned if it was safe to do so.
+The 2.5 hour drive up to Joffre Provincial Park in Pemberton is amazing (don’t bother going there in October or after, since it’s too icy to hike).
+I hike in Golden Ears Provincial Park and do the questionable hike down to the base of Brandywine Falls.
+I went anywhere I wanted, when I wanted and never questioned if it was safe to do so because I felt safe.
 There was too much to see and do and I was having a blast.
-Yes, being solo in British Columbia and having the forest and all its nature sounds to yourself is quite amazing (and therapeutic).
+Yes, being solo in British Columbia and having the forest and all its nature sounds to yourself is quite amazing and therapeutic.

-I used to have this thing where I woke up early and slept early, to avoid the tourist crowds and going out at night, but I’ve become more lax.
-I basically go out and go home whenever I want now.
+There’s a concept you can use where you wake up early and sleep early, to avoid the tourist crowds and going out at night.
+But I’ve become lax.
+I now go out and return to my Airbnb whenever I want.

-I’ve eaten alone in a restaurant once and that was in Taiwan.
-I’m still too self-conscious to do it, but I can eat alone in a food court or a fast food chain or a cafe.
-I mostly bought groceries from Safeway or Whole Foods (a budget-friendly option) or ordered take out from restaurants I wanted to try and ate in my Airbnb.
+I ate alone in a restaurant once and that was in Taiwan.
+I’m still too self-conscious to do it.
+I can eat alone in a food court or a fast food chain or a cafe.
+However, I mostly buy groceries from Safeway or Whole Foods (a budget-friendly option) or order take out from restaurants I want to try and eat in my Airbnb or in my car.

 So what are you waiting for?
 Book your flight to Vancouver now and experience the wilderness, the laidback people, the mountains, the seashore in all your solo glory.

-If you have any questions, feel free to reach out 🙂
+If you have any questions about solo female travel to Vancouver, feel free to reach out 🙂